Kwirtz/novelpy/docs/source/indicators.rst

 Wang et al. [2017]
 ~~~~~~~~~~~~~~~~~~~~~~

-Wang et al. [2017] :cite:p:`wang2017bias` proposed a measure of difficulty on pair of references that were never made before, but that are reused after the given publication’s year (Scholars do not have to cite directly the paper that create the combination but only the combination itself).
+Wang et al. [2017] :cite:p:`wang2017bias` proposed a measure of difficulty on pair of references that were never made before, but that are reused after the given publication’s year (Scholars do not have to cite directly the paper that created the combination but only the combination itself).
 The idea is to compute the cosine similarity for each journal combination based on their co-citation profile b years before t.

 .. image:: img/wang.png
    :width: 600